 Using the Group URL in the embed code

 Instead of embedding a specific publication, you can also create an embed code that uses your Group URL.
-Click on the three dots ••• next to the group name at the top left corner, select Settings and then the Website integration tab to find the embed code using the Group URL.
+Click on the three dots ••• next to the group name at the top left corner, select Settings, go to the Website integration and click on 'Show setup instructions' tab to find the embed code using the Group URL.
 Click here to read more.

 If you’re using banners to link to your publications, it can be useful to use the Group URL instead of the default Publication URL.
 This is a great way to ensure your banners always link to your latest public publication.